lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 {{< message class="is-info">}}

-This article assumes you're _already_ convinced that the monorepo is how you want to organise your codebase.
+This article assumes you're _already_ convinced that a monorepo is how you want to organise your codebase.

-While I mention some benefits of the monorepo approach, they are part of a larger set of benefits I discussed in [The appeal of monorepo]({{< ref "/writing/the-appeal-of-monorepo" >}} "the appeal of monorepo").
+While I mention some benefits of the approach, they are part of a larger set of benefits I discussed in [The appeal of monorepo]({{< ref "/writing/the-appeal-of-monorepo" >}} "the appeal of monorepo").

 {{</ message >}}